C Language Important Question Answer for BCA 2nd Semester

 3) What is array?
 Explain 1D array.

 Ans.
 Array: – An array is a collection of similar data types which stored in contiguous memory allocation.
-The array always started with 0 and the array last element is n-1.
+The array always started from 0 index and the array last element is n-1.
 The array started address called lower bounded.
 And last element called upper bound.

 1 Dimensional Array: –